 There is an option for taxpayers to export goods or services without the payment of IGST.
 A special type of document is required though instead of paying the IGST.

-A Bond or a Letter of Undertaking can be used to export goods without having to pay the IGST.
+A Bond or a Letter of Undertaking in GST can be used to export goods without having to pay the IGST.

 In cases where exports take place based on LUT or Bond, taxpayers will be allowed to claim the refund of unutilized ITC so paid in the making of such goods.